Additional Installation Information

 proceed.

-Solution: This error message is seen only through the serial console and not on the VM console.
-If this happens in an existing VM where Cisco ISE is already installed, the hard disk will not be formatted at this state.
-The existing VM can be recovered by performing these steps: :
+Solution: This error message is displayed only on the serial console and not on the VM console.
+If this happens in an existing VM where Cisco ISE is already installed, the hard disk will not be formatted in this state.
+The existing VM can be recovered by performing these steps:

 1. Turning off the VM.

-3. Pressing option 5 to boot from hard disk within 150 seconds to load the existing VM.
+3. Press option five to boot from the hard disk within 150 seconds to load the existing VM.

 Issue: If the setup details are invalid in the configuration file, ZTP installation is stopped and the following message is displayed on the VM Console: